 Copiapoa humilis (Phil.)
 Hutchison

-Echinocactus humilis (basionym), Copiapoa chanaralensis, Copiapoa chaniaralensis, Copiapoa longispina
+Echinocactus humilis, Copiapoa chanaralensis, Copiapoa chaniaralensis, Copiapoa longispina

-Copiapoa humilis is a very small, low-growing cactus, usually clumping at the base, but sometimes solitary.
-The stem is pale olive-green to tan, subglobular, depressed, somewhat soft, producing copious wool in the apex, up to 2.4 inches (6 cm) tall and up to 3.6 inches (9 cm) in diameter.
+Copiapoa humilis is a small cactus, sometimes with a solitary stem but usually clumping at the base.
+The stems are pale olive-green to tan, somewhat soft, and produce copious wool in the apex.
+They are subglobular, depressed, up to 2.4 inches (6 cm) tall, and up to 3.6 inches (9 cm) in diameter.
 Young stems are purple-red to almost black.
 The spines are grayish-white to yellowish to black.
 Flowers are sulfur yellow and up to 1.6 inches (4 cm) long.